 Source for next highlighted paragraphs on p.
 476

-Not only was text copied, but the structure was largely copied as well.
-The Fontani-Costa-Orna book "Modern Alchemy" section mirrors the all the topics in the Nelson book Part II section except Nelson's chapter on carbon.
+Not only was text copied, but the structure was largely copied, as well.
+The "Modern Alchemy" section in the Fontani-Costa-Orna book mirrors all the topics in the section Part II of Nelson's Adept Alchemy Web pages except Nelson's chapter on carbon.

 Nelson Part II Original Chapters

 Chapter 4 Decomposition of Tungsten